mozartMiBciBA/Data-Driven-Science-and-Engineering-ML-DySystems-and-Ctrl/README.md

 I.- housing.data

 Desc: This video describes how the singular value decomposition (SVD) can be used for linear regression in Python (part 3).

+In this example, we explore a larger data set to determine which factors best predict prices in the Boston housing market

 These lectures follow Chapter 1 from:  "Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control"  by Brunton and Kutz